hdShang/arxiv-daily/docs/cs-RO/2025-10-20/papers/251017439v1-from-spatial-to-actions-grounding-vision-language-action-model-in-sp.md

 ---
 layout: default
-title: From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors
+title: "From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors"
 ---

 # From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors